 "Claire never rides side-saddle," he said with assurance.
 Honestly, I don't know many women who do anymore."

 "Really?"
-I imagined myself sitting astride and galloping freely through the fields.
+I tried to imagine myself straddling my mare and galloping freely through the fields.

 "Really; did you know that Marie Antoinette and Catherine the Great were known to ride astride?"